Supporting Features

 # Categories/Topics

 Previously, we only created the category group.
-This step creates a field that will allow us to select from the pool of content.
-Craft separates these concerns so that you may establish relationships to and from elements in different parts of your site, without needing to duplicate content.
+This step creates a field that will allow us to select from that pool of content.
+Craft separates these concerns so that you may establish relationships between elements in different parts of your site, without needing to duplicate content on either end of the relationship.

-For example, if we later added a Galleries section, you could create and assign another categories field to its field layout, but still have access to the same pool of topics!
+For example, if we later added a Galleries section, you could assign this categories field (or create another one) to that volume’s field layout, while pulling from the same pool of topics!

 # Post Content